Process of tattooing: Permanent makeup

 Permanent makeup or semi-permanent makeup tattoos are cosmetic tattoos that are meant to alter pigmentation in the facial features.
-Some types of permanent makeup are used for medical conditions, such as to cover up scars or vitiligo, while other types are simply for aesthetic reasons like tattooing eyeliner, lip color or eyebrows.
+Some types of permanent makeup are used for medical conditions, such as to cover-up scars or vitiligo, while other types are simply for aesthetic reasons like tattooing eyeliner, lip color, or eyebrows.
 The pigment is inserted into the surface of the skin in patterns to be able to cover the desired areas.

 Permanent makeup is typically done with some form of tattoo machine.
-There are machines now that are needle-less which should result in less painful procedures.
+There are machines now that do not have a needle, which are intended to result in less painful procedures.
 These needle-free devices are considered safer and more sterile to use than traditional tattoo machines.
-They are designed to create a more comforting experience during the application process and eliminate the possibility of spreading disease like HIV, hepatitis and other healthcare issues.
+They are designed to create a more comfortable experience during the application process, and to eliminate the possibility of spreading diseases such as HIV, hepatitis, and other healthcare issues.
 The needle-less device is also capable of inserting the pigment deeper into the skin than machines that use needles.

 There are several different ways to get rid of these tattoos, the most common being laser removals.
 It is suggested that different color pigments should be removed with different lasers in order to reduce the risk of scarring and ink retention.
 The needle-free machines also have the capability of removing or lightening the pigment from the skin as well by adding in a removal solution into the skin.

 Permanent makeup or micropigmentation is much like any tattoo and can have side effects over time.
 Infections, fading, scarring, inflammation, and allergic reactions are just a few of the side effects that have been reported from patients who received permanent makeup procedures.